-In total, 12 SDD patients and 12 IP patients presented to the emergency department (p = 1.0).
-The vast majority of presentations to the emergency department were secondary to catheter related issues (8 for bypassing, 2 for hematuria and 7 for blockage).
-There were no hospital admissions in SDD cohort, with 4 readmissions in the IP cohort (p = 0.1).
-There was no significant difference in the number of complications between cohorts, with 1 Clavien-Dindo \geq 3 in the SDD cohort and 3 in the IP cohort (p = 0.8, Table 1).
-Multiple logistic regression was performed using data from all patients following initiation of the SDD pathway (n = 117), and it revealed that only case order was predictive of SDD success, with increased success for the first case of the day (OR 4.08, 95% CI 1.59 - 11.62, p = 0.005; Table 2).
+In total, 12 SDD patients and 12 IP patients presented to the ED (p=1.0).
+The vast majority of presentations to the ED were secondary to catheter-related issues (eight for bypassing, two for hematuria, and seven for blockage).
+There were no hospital admissions in SDD cohort, with four readmissions in the IP cohort (p=0.1).
+There was no significant difference in the number of complications between cohorts, with one Clavien-Dindo ≥3 complication in the SDD cohort and three in the IP cohort (p=0.8) (Table 1).
+Multiple logistic regression was performed using data from all patients following initiation of the SDD pathway (n=117) and it revealed that only case order was predictive of SDD success, with increased success for the first case of the day (odds ratio [OR] 4.08, 95% Cl 1.59-11.62, p=0.005) (Table 2).